Fees and Eligibility

 Individuals who are not eligible for funding

-• those whose biometric residence permit or residence permit imposes a study prohibition or restriction on the individual
+• whose biometric residence permit or residence permit imposes a study prohibition or restriction on the individual

 Learners with limited length visas